-If you’re interested in pursuing a doctoral degree in education, one of the first questions you’ll face is: Should I apply for a Doctor of Education (EdD) or a Doctor of Philosophy (PhD)?
+If you’re interested in pursuing a doctoral degree in education, one of the first questions you’ll face is: Should I apply for a Doctor of Education (EdD) or a Doctor of Philosophy (PhD) in Education?

-An EdD is a professional doctorate best suited for experienced educators and mid- to senior-level working professionals who want to lead and implement change at their organization.
+An EdD, or Doctor of Education, is a professional doctorate best suited for experienced educators and mid- to senior-level working professionals who want to lead and implement change within their organization.

-EdD candidates work in a broad range of fields, from K-12 and higher education to nonprofits, government, healthcare, and the military.
+EdD candidates work in a broad range of fields ranging from K-12 and higher education to nonprofits, government, healthcare, and the military.
 What each share is a desire to transform their everyday environment and apply the lessons learned through their doctorate to a complex, critical issue facing their workplace.

 Download Our Free Guide to Earning Your EdD